|Index number||Month on the same month a year ago||3 months on the same 3 months a year ago||Month on previous month||3 months on previous 3 months|

-The seasonally adjusted index of production fell by 1.4 per cent in the fourth quarter of 2011 compared with the third quarter of 2011, the largest quarter on quarter fall since the first quarter of 2009.
-Manufacturing output fell by 0.8 per cent, the energy sector fell 5.1 per cent, mining and quarrying fell by 2.0 per cent and water and waste management fell by 1.3 per cent on the quarter.
+The seasonally adjusted index of production fell by 1.9% between the third and fourth quarter of 2012.
+This is the largest quarter on quarter fall since the first quarter of 2009.
+The mining & quarrying sector fell by 11.0% and the manufacturing sector fell by 1.3%.
+Partially offsetting these falls were rises in energy supply of 2.3% and water & waste management of 1.3%.

 Headline figures for the Index of Production are:

 Total Index of Production; Sector B Mining & quarrying; and within this Division 06 Oil & gas extraction; Sector C Manufacturing; Sector D Electricity, gas, steam & air conditioning; and Sector E Water supply, sewerage & waste management.

 Individual contributions may not sum to the total due to rounding.

 |Sub-sector||Summary Description||% of production||Month on same month a year ago growth (%)||Contribution to production (% points)||Month on previous month growth (%)||Contribution to production (% points)|

 |CA||Food, beverages and tobacco||11.9||-4.1||-0.54||1.5||0.19|

 |CM||Other manufacturing & repair||4.5||-7.4||-0.36||0.6||0.03|